 Can you make a harness for a miniature horse?

-Yes, we sure can!
+Sometimes!
 Mini horses can make excellent mobility assistance animals.
 A few minor modifications may be necessary, but the harness has successfully been made for several mini horses.
-You’ll measure your horse according to our standard measuring instructions.
+You’ll measure your horse according to our standard measuring instructions for dogs.
 Since horses and dogs are proportioned differently, we’ll also ask for a few additional measurements to be sure we get the right fit.
 Katrina was a “horse person” in her younger days!
 In fact, many BLD products, including our harnesses, are inspired by her experience working with horses.

 My dog is young and growing, will the harness still fit when he fills out?